Providing advice and support to students

 Unit Chairs must make themselves available for consultation with students and this is included in the workload allocation.
 Consultation times need to be advertised on the unit site for students.
 If your unit also includes Online students you will need to provide consultation opportunities via phone, email and/or Zoom.
 Appropriate times should be advertised to students via CloudDeakin.
 This responsibility maybe shared with other members of the unit team.
 If it is shared with sessional staff, this will need to be included in the Casual Staff Plan.

 General support services

 At times students may contact you and raise personal problems that may directly or indirectly be related to their studies in your unit.
 Many academics feel ill-equipped to handle the range of problems students have.
-It is important that you are aware of the services available to students through the Division of Student Life or DUSA (the Deakin University Student Association) so that you can refer the students to a suitable support service.
+It is important that you are aware of the services available to students through the University or DUSA (the Deakin University Student Association) so that you can refer the students to a suitable support service.

 These groups offer a range of professional services to students including:

 - Disability support